 The search bar is personalized to YOU and YOU ALONE.

 This is a useless and possibly damaging practice being bandied about by bloggers who think they have uncovered a “secret.”
 A little knowledge is a dangerous thing.
-In this case, the lack of knowledge of how an algorithm works is leaving holes in understanding globally on this subject.

 The source of a listing does not impact the search results and there’s no distinction between Vendor Central and Seller Central products as long as the listing is meeting customer needs.